Exploring Shikoku, Japan – 3 Day Road Trip Travelogue

 This post contains affiliate links, which means I may receive a commission if you purchase through my links, at no extra cost to you.
 Please read the full disclosure for more information.

-Come along with me to Shikoku, Japan, for a 3-day road trip!
+It’s time for a 3-day road trip around Shikoku!
 On this journey, we will drive through the four prefectures of Shikoku, including Kochi, Tokushima, Kagawa, and Ehime, to see the area’s famous blue waters, hike in the stunning Nakatsu Gorge, try seared tataki katsuo, and more!

 Shikoku is the smallest of Japan’s four main islands and comprises four prefectures: Kagawa, Tokushima, Ehime, and Kochi.
 It is separated from Honshu by the Seto Inland Sea and is a region known for its pristine nature and waters, which are nicknamed “Niyodo Blue”.